Lift development, including tree falling, has begun on the Silver King slope. THERE IS NO PUBLIC ACCESS to the Silver King terrain!

 Silver King Chairs

-Kiss - Silver King
+Kiss - Silver King Chair

-In 1992, Whitewater purchased and re-engineered the Olive Chair from Whistler Resort.
+In 1993, Whitewater purchased and re-engineered the Olive Chair from Whistler Resort.
 The story goes that Mike and Shelley Adams, members of the Board of the Society, pushed for the purchase of the Olive Chair as it was where Mike stole his first kiss from Shelley.
 In the spring of 1993, the T-Bar was sold and the new Silver King Chair was installed.
 That September, an office was opened in downtown Nelson to better serve Whitewater's growing number of guests.
 In May of 1997, Whitewater was purchased by Shelley and Mike Adams, who kept the same philosophy of offering a safe and enjoyable ski experience at an affordable price.
 In the summer of 1997, the Hummingbird Chair was removed and the Hummer Handle Tow was installed, allowing Whitewater to provide lift service to beginner terrain.

 Glory Terrain at Whitewater Ski Resort